sagarnilay/ddos_python/README.md

-# ddos_python

-A simple DDOS script in Python to attack your router
+# A simple DDOS script in Python to attack your router

 In the 'target' variable, put your own default gateway